Reasonable Additional Hours

-An employer must not request or require a full time employee to work more than 38 hours a week unless the additional hours are “reasonable”.
+An employer must not request or require a full time employee to work more than 38 hours a week unless the considerations are taken into account to determine that they are “resonable additional hours”.
 Part time employees cannot be requested or required to work more than the lesser of 38 hours per week or their ordinary hours, unless those additional hours are reasonable.

 To put it another way, employees can refuse requests to work additional hours, unless the requirement to work those hours is reasonable.